rafapaivadeandrade/upload-test/README.md

 # Developer Test

-📖 This is a developer test for a senior developr position with a company based in Iceland.
+📖 This is a developer test for a Senior Developer position with a company based in Iceland.
 Developers contacted were given details on the company and the steps for the test.

 ## Task
 Clone this repository and build a simple file upload app using the Remix framework.